The mouth is a very vital part of the body so it’s important to take utmost care of your oral health.

 #1 Identify oral cancer before you have the symptoms

 As a component of regular checkups, the dentist examines all soft tissues in order to guarantee that they are in good condition.
 All dentists are efficiently trained to execute a cancer screening as a measure of continuous dental checkups, by thoroughly examining the cheeks, lips, tongue, and gums for any uncommon or suspicious changes.

 A pre-cancerous lesion can actually start as a dark red or tiny white patch which may not be causing any evident symptoms.
 Approximately half of all patients who are detected with oral cancer survive over 5 years.
 So, this only implies that discovering early indications of the disease is quite critical.

-Gum problems from prolonged bacterial exposure can result to cardiovascular disease since this may increase the inflammation level all through the body.
+Gum problems from prolonged bacterial exposure can result in cardiovascular disease since this may increase the inflammation level all through the body.
 Take into consideration that inflammation is a primary risk factor for heart disease.
-Dental hygienist or dentists ask for family history of heart disease or heart health or a cardiologist would check your oral health.
-A complication in one area may indicate problem in the other.
+A dental hygienist or dentists ask for a family history of heart disease or heart health or a cardiologist would check your oral health.
+A complication in one area may indicate a problem in the other.

 At the end of the day, with good oral hygiene, we’re constantly being checked for oral cancer, inflammatory disease, and heart disease risk.
 We’re checking ourselves for diabetes, having healthier babies, losing weight, and we’ll end the day with healthy gums and a healthy smile!